 The U6t have a wider than average soundstage, but it’s not huge as these are still based on a pro-audio model.
-They are very accurate with their placement of instruments within the soundstage and everything is very well separated, never sounding congested during complex tracks.
+They are very accurate with their placement of instruments within the soundstage and everything is very well separated.
+I.e never sounding congested during complex tracks.

-With the U6t you almost get 3 different signatures in one IEM – whilst the core sound presentation will be similar between the three there are distinctive difference which allow you to fine tune them to your preference.
-The apex modules mainly affect the bass region, but an increase here will lead to a perceived lowering of the treble/midrange so take this in to account.
+With the U6t you almost get 3 different signatures in one IEM.
+Whilst the core sound presentation will be similar between the three there are distinctive differences which allow you to fine tune them to your preference.
+The apex modules mainly affect the bass region.
+But an increase here will lead to a perceived lowering of the treble/midrange so take this in to account.

-Using the most closed module (m20) you get quite a thick, warm and laid back sound that has good body and warmth overall but still with the signature tia driver airy top end.
+Using the most closed module (m20) you get quite a thick, warm and laid back sound.
+One that has good body and warmth overall but still with the signature tia driver an airy top end.

-Using the m15 you get slightly less bass leading to a more balanced but still slightly smooth sound that is a great compromise and likely the sound that most users will prefer, it is well balanced but not lacking in punch and body.
+Using the m15 you get slightly less bass.
+Which in turn leads to a more balanced but still slightly smooth sound that is a great compromise and likely the sound that most users will prefer.
+It is well balanced but not lacking in punch and body.

-Moving to the mX module will give you a more analytical presentation, more akin to a studio monitor sound that might be lacking a little body for some listeners but it is the one that will sound the cleanest in the mid-range and treble due to less body overall.
+The mX module will give you a more analytical presentation.
+More akin to a studio monitor sound that might be lacking a little body for some listeners.
+But it is the one that will sound the cleanest in the mid-range and treble due to less body overall.

-It is down to each lister as to which module they will prefer, but that signature refinement and balance is present over all modules.
+It is down to each listener as to which module they will prefer, but the overall signature refinement and balance is present over all modules.

 Should you go for the custom version?
-In short, not really, the custom version is for those who are using these professionally or who want increased comfort.
+In short, not really.
+The custom version is for those who are using these professionally or who want increased comfort.
 The universal is much more accessible for the average user and it retains resale value should you want to change in the future.
-The U6t gives you 98% of the sound of the A6t, the custom version has a tiny bit better instrument separation and the seal means you get a bit fuller low end, but the difference is subtle and not in the extremes.
+The U6t gives you 98% of the sound of the A6t.
+The custom version has a tiny bit better instrument separation and the seal means you get a bit fuller low end, but the difference is subtle and not in the extremes.